 The Graduate Center, including classes, student services, and administrative offices, are operating remotely.
 Non-essential GC employees should continue to work from home.

-The Graduate Center is developing its plan to safely reactivate campus operations.
+The Graduate Center has developed a reactivation plan to safely reactivate campus operations.
 The plan's overall goal is to reduce the potential for transmission of COVID-19 on campus facilities.
 This will require the full cooperation among everyone – leaders, managers and supervisors, students, faculty, and staff.
 Only through a cooperative effort will we be able to work together to safeguard our own health and the health of our families, colleagues, and those with whom we interact.
 The Graduate Center is in the first phase of its five-phased reactivation plan.

 Frequently Asked Questions: